The problem nobody is talking about

 Disallow: /

-About 26% of the top 1,000 websites block GPTBot.
-Some do it intentionally.
+Some sites do it intentionally.
 Most don't realize they're doing it with overly broad disallow rules.

 Fix: Explicitly allow AI crawlers, or at minimum, don't block them.